mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 > There are these two young fish swimming along and they happen to meet an older fish swimming the other way, who nods at them and says “Morning, boys.
 How’s the water?”
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes “What the hell is water?”

+For me, the web browser is water.
-I'm so used to thinking about software in terms of popular architectures, I almost forget that it's still viable to do anything else.

-Even though I try to keep my tech stacks and dependencies pretty minimalist, my standard stack is still WebComponents on top of HTML on top of Go on top of Docker on top of Linux.
-It's been a while since I considered how weird it is that one of the bedrocks of most of my software is a web browser, a piece of technology that was fundamentally designed for representing documents.
+I'm so used to thinking about software as something the user ultimately interacts with through HTML and JavaScript that I almost forget about any other way of developing software.
+It's been a long time since I considered how weird it is that I design everything around a web browser, a piece of technology whose primary job is representing documents.

-So, for me, the web browser is water.

 But at Handmade, most of the developers I met didn't deal with web browsers at all, and they didn't use any of the technologies that I'm used to.

 I met the creator of [MobileCode](https://mobilecodeapp.com/), an app for writing software on phones and tablets.
 I asked him what language he used, expecting him maybe to say Flutter or probably React Native.
 I was gobsmacked when he said "C."

-And not only that, he said that he's still pleased with the choice.
-He found it easier to write cross-platform code in C easier than to use the mobile frameworks that are designed for that purpose.
-C let him call native graphics APIs on iOS and Android directly rather than working through many layers of abstraction.
+And not only that, he said that he's had a positive experience doing mobile development in C. He can call native graphics APIs on iOS and Android directly rather than working through many layers of abstraction of a modern framework.

 ### Relentless indie ambition